Housing

 Check Visa and Residency Requirements

-After you’ve chosen your dream retirement country, check Visa and residency requirements, as they vary from country to country.
+After you’ve chosen your dream retirement country, check visa and residency requirements, as they vary from country to country.
 Check with the state department’s Traveler’s checklist.
 Some countries require you to provide proof of assets and or income before they’ll let you settle there.
 Different countries may consider pensions, retirement accounts, or even overall net worth.

 Research Safety Scores